 Nursing License Renewal

-Once a nurse decides to renew their license, they must include a verified statement with their application for renewal.
+Once a nurse decides to renew their license, they must include a verified statement with their renewal application.
 This statement declares whether or not the nurse has been convicted of a felony.
 If there is a conviction, it must also include the date of discharge from the sentence.

-After submitting the above and having it approved for renewal, the nurse will get an active renewal license that is good for the next four years.
+After submitting the above and having it approved for renewal, the nurse will get an active renewal license for the next four years.

 Nurse License Compact

 Arizona Nurses can get a nursing license that’s good for practicing nursing in other states.
-This can be beneficial as it allows for more job opportunities for the individual.
-The Nurse Licensure Compact (NLC) allows for the recognition of nursing licenses between the states who are members of this compact in the United States.
-The NLC allows nurses to practice in more than one state without needing additional licenses.
+It can be beneficial as it allows for more job opportunities for the individual.
+The Nurse Licensure Compact (NLC) recognizes nursing licenses between the states who are members of this compact in the United States.
+The NLC allows nurses to practice in more than one state without additional licenses.

 Consultation at Chelle Law

-If you’re interested in learning more about our Arizona Nursing Board Complaint services and how to protect your rights, set up a consultation with Chelle Law and our Arizona Nursing Attorney reach out to us today.
+Suppose you’re interested in learning more about our Arizona Nursing Board Complaint services and how to protect your rights.
+Set up a consultation with Chelle Law and our Arizona Nursing Attorney.
+Reach out to us today.